- Developers

 - Facebook: The check-in feature offered by Facebook uses location-tracking technologies.

-- Airbnb: Airbnb uses Foursquare, a popular location platform to provide useful services to its customers.
+- Airbnb: Airbnb uses Foursquare, a popular location platform, to provide valuable customer services.

 - Pokémon Go: This popular mobile game uses GPS technologies to allow players to capture a Pokémon in real-life locations.